Race, Gender, Class, and Criminal Justice

 The following Teaching Materials are available:

 • Teacher's manual will consist of additional discussion questions and supplemental teaching video links, readings, and group activity ideas.

 • Test bank available in Word, Blackboard, Moodle.
 Other LMS formats may be available through Respondus.

 • PowerPoint slides will be available to professors upon adoption of this book.
-If you have adopted the book for a course, contact firstname.lastname@example.org to request the PowerPoint slides.
+Click here to view a sample presentation.
+If you have adopted the book for a course, contact email@example.com to request the PowerPoint slides.